SACET

 S.No.
 Item Details to be Provided

-2.1 Governance Structure Click Here to View
+2.1 Governance Structure Click here to view the organisation chart

-Meeting Schedule: Once in six months
+Meeting Schedule: Once in six months.

-Academic Council: Annexure 1
+2.3 Statutory Committees Academic Council: Annexure 1 (PDF)

-Finance Committee: Annexure 2
+Finance Committee: Annexure 2 (PDF)

-Board of Studies: Annexure 3
+Board of Studies: Annexure 3 (PDF)

-2.4 Key Functionaries
+2.4 Key Functionaries Principal: Head of Institution.

-Director: Accreditations and R & D
+Director: Accreditations and R&D.

-Heads of Departments: Monitor departmental academic activities
+Heads of Departments: Monitor departmental academic activities and quality.

 Admission: